ABRSK/ABRSK/README.md

 - 👋 Hi, I’m @ABRSK
 - 👀 I’m interested in Programming, Philosophy, Psychology
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...